 - E.15 Should social assistance be consumption related?
 Social security systems are more commonly applied to supporting entire family incomes regardless of consumption patterns, rather than specific aspects of consumption such as energy use.
 Indeed consumption-specific mechanisms such as 'food stamps' in the US are often regarded as extremely stigmatising.
 In recent years some jurisdictions have tried to develop more 'dignified' consumption-specific measures such as 'water stamps' in Chile, to assist with water bills as Chile moved towards cost-recovery in that sector.
 And one can envisage 'energy stamps' being used as a form of legal tender and being purchased by any consumers for their own purposes such as saving to pay bills, as well as being distributed to poor households as sector-specific help.
-But take-up problems remain where means tested assistance that is operated by the state, is frequently undermined by consumer resistance to claiming help.
-Moreover, 'consumption-relation' suggests that help should be attached to actual evidence of expenditure such as bills.
+However, 'consumption-relation' suggests that help should be attached to actual evidence of expenditure such as bills.
 This creates a new layer of administrative complexity.
 But without such a procedure, how well targeted would such assistance be? - E.16 An alternative to relating assistance to expenditure on energy is 'category related' assistance, based on age or family status, the presumption being that certain categories of household have higher fuel needs.
 The draft report for the Council gives the example of the UK winter fuel allowance which is given to all consumers over the age of 62 (£200 per person over 62 living alone).
 At its outset it was 'universal', that is, based on age and not income and was payable even to those individuals not dependent on state benefits.
 It thus has virtually 100% take up, there being no stigma attached to age and it is cheap to administer.
 But the 'virtue' of good take up is linked to the 'vice' of being both expensive in public expenditure terms and indiscriminate.
-It includes anyone with a National Insurance record (which states their age); and it also goes to all, rich and poor the Queen of England is entitled as well as the poverty-stricken pensioner.
+It includes anyone with a National Insurance record (which states their age); and it also goes to all, rich and poor - the Queen of England is entitled as well as the poverty-stricken pensioner.
 And meanwhile, many poor working families get nothing.
 Criticisms of the universal nature of the scheme in the UK, led it to be amended so that extra amounts are paid to those who are over the age of 80, who live alone and/or receive certain means tested benefits and amounts for others reduced.
 The initial simplicity of the scheme has thus been complicated to make it more targeted on the poor and thus less expensive in aggregate.
 This epitomises the dilemma of such policies - the more targeted they are, the greater the complexity and risk of stigma.
 This is intrinsic to their selectivity.